oracle/terraform-provider-oci/website/docs/d/cloud_bridge_asset_sources.html.markdown

 * `are_historical_metrics_collected` - Flag indicating whether historical metrics are collected for assets, originating from this asset source.
 * `are_realtime_metrics_collected` - Flag indicating whether real-time metrics are collected for assets, originating from this asset source.
 * `assets_compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment that is going to be used to create assets.
+* `aws_account_key` - The key of customer's aws account to be discovered/migrated.
+* `aws_region` - AWS region information, from where the resources are discovered.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment for the resource.
 * `defined_tags` - The defined tags associated with this resource, if any.
 Each key is predefined and scoped to namespaces.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `discovery_credentials` - Credentials for an asset source.
 	* `secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the secret in a vault.
-If the the type of the credentials is BASIC`, the secret must contain the username and password in JSON format, which is in the form of `{ "username": "<VMwareUser>", "password": "<VMwarePassword>" }`.
+If the type of the credentials is `BASIC`, the secret must contain the username and password in JSON format, which is in the form of `{ "username": "<User>", "password": "<Password>" }`.
+If the type of the credentials is `API_KEY`, the secret must contain the accessKeyId and secretAccessKey in JSON format, which is in the form of `{ "accessKeyId": "<AccessKey>", "secretAccessKey": "<AccessKeyValue>" }`.
 	* `type` - Authentication type
 * `discovery_schedule_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of an attached discovery schedule.
 * `display_name` - A user-friendly name for the asset source.
 Does not have to be unique, and it's mutable.
 Avoid entering confidential information.